swastiktripathii/user-module/readme.md

 Always verify userType values are either "Admin" or "Employee".

+## **Docker Usage**

+##### Build Docker Image

+Run this command in your project root (where the Dockerfile is located): docker build -t user-module:latest .

+##### Run Docker Container

+Start the container and expose the gRPC port: docker run -p 6565:6565 user-module:latest
+Notes
+Make sure you have built your JAR file (e.g., using mvn clean package) before building the Docker image.
+The application will be accessible on port 6565.

 # **Summary**

 This project leverages modern backend technologies and gRPC for high-performance API communication.
 It demonstrates secure user management, role-based access, and scalable designs such as bulk user uploads and login tracking with PostgreSQL persistence.